SteveBenz/ProgressiveColonizationSystem/README.md

    8.  (complete) Either reskin the stolen parts or depend on their sources and re-configure them
    9. Write PDF help
 8. Bugs:
-   1. BUG: Things that change the size of the colony status window cause it to move back the center
+   1. BUG: Something seems to reset the dialog box to center from time to time
    2.  (fixed) BUG: If you have two of the same type, you can't seem to turn just one off.
    3.  (fixed) BUG: Two rocket producers end up producing two warnings
    4.  (fixed) BUG: If you arrive at a crushin-supplied base in another craft, it can fail to recognize the mining lander (depending on how you approach it)